Kaybhee/DATA-OMEGA-Data-analysis-Good-Read-Books/README.md

 <sup>It was observed that the highest rated authors are j.k.Rowling/Mary Grand PraÃ© but why was her book not the best rated or book with the highest review?<sup>
---

-The attributes that set j.k.Rowling/Mary Grand PraÃ© from her peers is the ability to tell a story I'm the most compelling manner with a reasonable plot, superb characterisation and an incentive imagination.
+The attributes that set j.k.Rowling/Mary Grand PraÃ© from her peers is the ability to tell a story in the most compelling manner with a reasonable plot, superb characterisation and an incentive imagination.

 The aforementioned attributes are what defines a great author but not a great book overtime according to a particular review which is ostensibly clear and i concur, Having read and saw the reviews  on the classic  "Harry Potter" , her work were mostly about light-hearted children books which allowed her work to avoid much scrutiny from literature critics and this worked in favour of other authors with several books published.